-- If clinical suspicion is high it is imperative to start treatment, even in the absence of fever.
-There is no evidence on which to base antibiotic regime but intravenous therapy is usually given for up to 2 weeks, depending upon response to treatment.
-Oral therapy is continued for up to 4 weeks thereafter.
+- If clinical suspicion is high it is imperative to start treatment for septic arthritis, even in the absence of fever.
 Antibiotic choice is guided by local policy and knowledge of sensitivities, and there is considerable discussion in the literature about the best antibiotics to use.
-If there are no risk factors for atypical organisms (eg known methicillin-resistant S. aureus (MRSA) carrier, ex-nursing home, intravenous (IV) drug abuse etc.) flucloxacillin 2 g qds IV is the initial choice.
-Clindamycin 450-600 mg qds IV if penicillin-allergic.

 - Suspected infection of a prosthetic joint should always be referred to an orthopaedic surgeon.

 - Similarly, if there is an acute injury and evidence of haemarthrosis, the patient should be referred, as there may be significant joint damage.

 Further reading & references